 Dynamo International coordinates the International network of social street workers who approach various populations in their environment (children, youth people and adults).
-50 national platforms of street workers are members of the network, coming from southern and northern countries, in which is involved Initiative ARSIS with 5 social workers.
+50 national platforms of street workers are members of the network, coming from southern and northern countries, in which is involved Nisma with 5 social workers.

 IRIS network is the only regional network that brings together CSOs social service providers in South East Europe.
 IRIS connects currently 140 member organizations that provide different types of social services to different vulnerable groups: people with disability, children and youth at risk, women victims of family violence, refugees, asylum seekers etc.

 IRIS aims to strengthen the role of not-for-profit social service providers throughout SEE and to ensure that these organizations are recognized as equal partners by the public sector.
 IRIS was founded in 2012 and from the mere beginning we had a huge support from our partners in the European Union and in the CSF program.

 PICUM, the Platform for International Cooperation on Undocumented Migrants, is a network of organizations working to ensure social justice and human rights for undocumented migrants.
 Bringing together a broad range of experience and expertise, PICUM generates and coordinates a humane and informed response to undocumented migrants’ realities and provides a platform to engage policy makers and the general public in the full realization of their rights.